-When Sullivan crosses the street there's a lot of people going to the right.
-From the CCTV recording there's just one person.
+When Sullivan crosses the street, a lot of people pass to the right.
+The CCTV recording shows just one person.

-At the very last shot of the movie, taken from inside Sullivan's apartment, the Massachusetts State House appears to be quite closer than in other shots from the apartment - e.g. when Sullivan first rents it.
+At the very last shot, from inside Sullivan's apartment, the Massachusetts State House appears to be much closer than in earlier shots from the apartment.

 When Costello is getting his money in the diner, young Sullivan is first sitting next to some packages on the right of the screen , but a shot later, when he stands up holding a brown paper bag, he is seen sitting next to to an empty seat.